Preparing for School

 Chats to Have With Your Teen

-- Find a quiet time to talk with your teen about his feelings about starting school.
-Ask him about academic and social goals for the year.
+- Find a quiet time to talk with your teen about their feelings about starting school.
+Ask them about academic and social goals for the year.

 - Help keep your teen healthy by emphasizing good and frequent handwashing and coughing and sneezing into a tissue or elbow or shoulder if a tissue isn't available.
 Mention healthy sharing of personal items.

 - Talk with your teen about online safety, bullying and teasing, peer pressure, smoking, drugs, and alcohol.

-- Let your teen talk about her dreams or plans for dating.
-Take time to calmly express your preferences and respond to questions she may have.
+- Let your teen talk about their dreams or plans for dating.
+Take time to calmly express your preferences and respond to questions they may have.

-- Let your teen know you trust him and that he can trust you -- and that you are available to help him work it out if things go wrong.
+- Let your teen know you trust them and that they can trust you -- and that you are available to help them work it out if things go wrong.

 Things to Buy With Your Teen

 - Have your teen shop for basic school supplies, such as pens and pencils, paper, computer supplies, math supplies, binders, folders, and a backpack.

 - Encourage your teen to choose mix-and-match back-to-school clothes.
-Give your teen as much control as you can (within sensible limits) over the wardrobe so your teen feels like he fits in.
+Give your teen as much control as you can (within sensible limits) over the wardrobe so your teen feels like they fit in.
 Be sure your teen has gym clothes and special gear, if needed, as well as a jacket or coat.